-Political signs and other signs of expression, provided that no such sign exceeds six (6) square feet in area or four (4) feet in height from ground level.
+Political signs and other signs of expression shall adhere to IC 36-1-3-11 and below conditions.

 - a.
-Each sign shall be permitted on any property for a maximum of four (4) months per calendar year.
-However, signs related to a particular event or date, such as political signs placed in anticipation of an election, may be placed no sooner than thirty (30) days prior to the event and shall be removed a maximum of one (1) week after the event. - b.
-The sign shall not be illuminated. - c.
-The sign shall not be located in a public right-of-way or otherwise create a safety hazard - 9.
-Works of Art Works of art that do not include a commercial message.
+Each sign should not exceed 32 (thirty-two) square feet. - b.
+Signs shall not be placed greater than 60 (sixty) days before an election. - c.
+Signs shall be removed 7 days after the election. - d.
+The shign shall not be illuminated. - e.
+The sign shall not be located in a public right-of-way or otherwise create a safety hazard.

+9. Works of Art

+Works of art that do not include a commercial message.